For some people, there is nothing better than having a tan.

 The timing all depends on how long it takes your skin to shed its layers naturally before your tan lines totally disappear.

-In this article, I’ll discuss ways in which you can even out your tan and rid yourself of tan lines as well as how to prevent tan lines and get a long-lasting even tan all over your body.
+In this article, we’ll discuss ways in which you can even out your tan and rid yourself of tan lines as well as how to prevent tan lines and get a long-lasting even tan all over your body.